rwanda flag

 In a speech introducing the Rwanda policy – known formally as the Migration and Economic Development Partnership – Boris Johnson, then Prime Minister, said that “anyone entering the UK illegally – as well as those who have arrived illegally since 1 January 2022 – may now be relocated to Rwanda”.

-Government policy states that removals to Rwanda aim “to deter people from making dangerous journeys to the UK to claim asylum, which are facilitated by criminal smugglers, when they have already travelled through safe third countries”.
-The Rwanda plan aims to address the primary issue of people crossing the English Channel in small boats.
+The Conservative government’s policy stated that removals to Rwanda aim “to deter people from making dangerous journeys to the UK to claim asylum, which are facilitated by criminal smugglers, when they have already travelled through safe third countries”.
+The primary issue that the Rwanda plan aimed to address was people crossing the English Channel in small boats.

-The policy applies to people who have claimed asylum, regardless of whether or not they are refugees.
-It does not target people who have been refused asylum in the UK.
-People relocated to Rwanda would have their claims assessed there, and those who were recognised as refugees would not be eligible to return to the UK.
+The policy applied to people who have claimed asylum, regardless of whether or not they are refugees.
+People relocated to Rwanda would have had their claims assessed there, and those who were recognised as refugees would not have been eligible to return to the UK.

-The government’s guidance states (p.
-12) that asylum applicants may be eligible for removal to Rwanda if three criteria are met: (1) the government determines that they were previously present in or had a connection to another country in which they could have claimed asylum; (2) their “journey to the UK can be described as having been dangerous”; and (3) if they travelled on or after 1 January 2022.
+The Conservative government’s guidance stated (p.
+12) that asylum applicants would have been eligible for removal to Rwanda if three criteria were met: (1) the government determines that they were previously present in or had a connection to another country in which they could have claimed asylum; (2) their “journey to the UK can be described as having been dangerous”; and (3) if they travelled on or after 1 January 2022.
 It states that a “dangerous journey is one able or likely to cause harm or injury.
-For example, this would include those that travel via small boat or clandestinely in lorries.”
-If people meet these criteria, then they could be relocated.
-However, Rwandan nationals and unaccompanied asylum-seeking children would not be relocated.
+For example, this would include those that travel via small boat, or clandestinely in lorries.”
+If people met these criteria, then they could be relocated.
+However, Rwandan nationals, and unaccompanied asylum seeking children would not be relocated.

 The arrangement has been described as a “pilot” or “trial”.
-According to the UK-Rwanda treaty, the agreement will last until 13 April 2027, with the possibility of extension.
+According to the UK-Rwanda treaty, the agreement would have lasted until 13 April 2027, with the possibility of extension.

-There is no cap on the number of people the UK can relocate to Rwanda.
-However, the government has not been clear about how many removals can realistically be expected.
-News reports have said that the numbers sent to Rwanda would initially be low, with Rwanda suggesting it will take 1,000 asylum seekers in the five-year trial period.
-Small numbers are consistent with the recent capacity of Rwanda’s asylum system to process claims.
-The government’s May 2022 review of Rwanda’s asylum system shows that in 2020, the country made 228 decisions on asylum claims.
+There was no cap on how many people the UK could have relocated to Rwanda.
+However, the then Conservative government had not been clear about how many removals could realistically have been expected.
+News reports said that the numbers sent to Rwanda would initially be low, with Rwanda suggesting it would take 1,000 asylum seekers in the five-year trial period.
+Small numbers were consistent with the recent capacity of Rwanda’s asylum system to process claims.
+The Conservative government’s May 2022 review of Rwanda’s asylum system shows that in 2020, the country made 228 decisions on asylum claims.
 In the same year, the UK made around 19,000 asylum decisions.
-That said, the December 2023 treaty expanded the deal so that people who do not apply for asylum or are not recognised as refugees will still get permanent residence in Rwanda.
-If people who are relocated there do not apply for asylum, this would lessen the burden on Rwanda’s asylum system.
+However, the December 2023 treaty expanded the deal so that people who do not apply for asylum or are not recognised as refugees will still get permanent residence in Rwanda.
+If people relocated there do not apply for asylum, this would lessen the burden on Rwanda’s asylum system.

 The first flight taking asylum seekers to Rwanda was scheduled for 14 June 2022.
 This flight was cancelled due to an injunction issued by the European Court of Human Rights.
 Seven people who had come to the UK seeking asylum were expected to be removed until roughly two hours before the flight was due to depart.
 But a ruling by the Strasbourg court on one of the seven cases allowed lawyers for the other six to make successful appeals suspending their removal.